utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 <img alt="Viewing metrics for a request" src="https://assets.postman.com/postman-docs/v10/performance-test-request-v10-13.jpg" width="500px"/>

 To view details for a section of the graph, select a point on the graph.
-The table below the graph shows throughput, response time, and error metrics for each request during the selected time period.
+The table below the graph shows total requests, throughput, response time, and error metrics for each request during the selected time period.
 To change the graph back to the default time period, select **Clear Filter**.

 <img alt="Viewing a time period" src="https://assets.postman.com/postman-docs/v10/performance-test-zoom-v10-13b.jpg" width="620px"/>